-Born and raised in Israel, attended ‘Or Etzion ‘the world’s only Jewish observant Military Academy which prepares students to be examples to others as officers, and as people.
+Born and raised in Israel, David Amar attended ‘Or Etzion ‘the world’s only Jewish observant military academy.
+This academy prepares students to be examples to others as officers, and as people.

-Rabbi Amar continued his seminary and academic education in Jerusalem, as well Cantorial training at the Great Synagogue in Jerusalem (the Re’nanot Institute for Jewish sacred music.)
+Rabbi Amar continued his seminary and academic education in Jerusalem.
+He also received Cantorial training at the Great Synagogue in Jerusalem (the Re’nanot Institute for Jewish sacred music.)

-He attended undergraduate school of Yeshivah College, at Yeshiva University and the Bells School of Music.
-Rabbi Amar was ordained as a Rabbi and received a ‘Smicha’ from the Tiferet Yisroel Yeshiva in 2001, In addition he was ordained as Chazzan by The Jewish Ministers Cantors Association of America in 2003.
-Rabbi Amar received his second Bachelor degree in Jewish Education from Hebrew College of Newton MA, and later continued his education and graduated with a Master in Jewish Education from the same institute.
-In order to better serves the community, rabbi Amar continued his education at the Monmouth University, at the department of clinical professional counseling, and is received his MS in Clinical professional counseling in May of 2019.
+He did his undergraduate studies at Yeshivah College, at Yeshiva University and at the Bells School of Music.
+In 2001, Rabbi Amar was ordained as a Rabbi and received a ‘Smicha’ from the Tiferet Yisroel Yeshiva.
+In 2003, he was ordained as Chazzan by The Jewish Ministers Cantors Association of America.
+Rabbi Amar received his second bachelor’s degree in Jewish Education from Hebrew College of Newton MA.
+He later continued his education and graduated with a master’s degree in Jewish Education from the same institution.
+To better serve his community, Rabbi Amar continued his education at Monmouth University in the Department of Clinical Professional Counseling where he received his MS in Clinical professional counseling in May of 2019.